solid/webid-profile/notes/storage-user-view.md

 ### Making Storages Discoverable

-A WebID owner MAY have zero or more storage spaces associated with the WebID and MAY choose, for each one, to advertise it publicly, privately, or not at all.
+A WebID owner MAY have zero or more storage spaces associated with the WebID and MAY choose, for each one, to make it discoverable by the general public, by a selected audience, or not at all.
+If a storage space is discoverable by someone, that only means they can know it exists.
+It does not imply that they have read or write access to it - those permissions are defined elsewhere.

 WebID owners who wish their storage spaces to be discoverable by the general public, SHOULD advertise the space publicly by having a triple like this one in their profile document or in a publicly accessible extended profile document.
 ```